maansima/hri-game/README.md

 ## Frontend

 ### Features
-* Local storage (cookies) to store progress if site is closed
+* Local storage (s) to store progress if site is closed
 * Random robot strategies for multiple treatments (Starting from versions 1.4+, even IDs=optimal, odd IDs=random)
 * Continue buttons only show up once videos finish playing to force users to watch all of video (on first time playing)
 * History of past room choices